 Mandala embellishments are a versatile option: In this tattoo, only a few strands of mandala lace hang from the crescent moon, along with delicate lilies and botanicals.

 Miniature Rose Crescent

 A tiny moon tattoo doesn't have to be limited to silhouettes and outlines.
 Here, a miniature-sized vine of roses curls into a dainty crescent behind the ear.

 Tiny Moon in Flower Bunch

-The artist's exquisite linework forms these delicate florals in black and grey ink.
-Here, the small crescent moon is shaped by the use of negative space over the leaves' shadows.
+Exquisite line work forms these delicate florals in black and gray ink.
+Here, the small crescent moon tattoo is shaped by the use of negative space over the leaves' shadows.

 Simple Wrist Flower Moon

-Cherry blossoms adorn a single-line stem that is forged in a crescent shape.
-The artist used black and grey ink to carefully dot the petals, creating a faded look on the shading.
+Cherry blossoms adorn a single-line stem forged in a crescent shape.
+The artist used black and gray ink to carefully dot the petals, creating a faded look on the shading.